-BANKING

-Get the lowdown on student bank accounts and how to pick the right one for you.

-HOUSING

-Staying at home or moving out?
-We'll help you understand the benefits and costs associated with each.
+BANKING Get the lowdown on student bank accounts and how to pick the right one for you.
+HOUSING Staying at home or moving out?
+We'll help vou understand the benefits and costs associated with each.
+SAVINGS Top tips for spending less and saving more.

-SAVINGS

-Top tips for spending less and saving more.
 Saving isn't easy on a budget but hopefully our guide can give you some ideas to create good savings habits for the future.

-GETTING STARTED

-WANT TO GET A HANDLE ON UNI COSTS?
+GETTING STARTED THE ESTIMATOR WANT TO GET A HANDLE ON WANT TO GET A HANDLE ON UNI COSTS?
 START HERE!

-OUR FIGURES ARE

-JUST ESTIMATIONS

-TO GIVE YOU AN

-IDEA OF HOW
+OUR FIGURES ARE JUST ESTIMATIONS TO GIVE AN IDEA OF HOW MUCH YOU MIGHT SPEND, BUT COSTS MAY WELL VARY.
+FILL IN THE BOXES WITH YOUR ACTUAL NUMBERS.

+Include groceries and meals out.

+leftovers can save on takeaways

+2

+Cooking in bulk and freezing

+We say £120-£500/month

+and bought lunches.

-MUCH YOU MIGHT
+YOU SAY

-SPEND.
-FILL IN THE

-BOXES WITH YOUR

-ACTUAL NUMBERS.

-WANT SOME EXAMPLES OF WHAT REAL LIFE STUDENTS SPEND?
-FIND OUT ON PO4.

 Rent

-Don't forget deposit, admin fees and cleaning costs.
+Don't forget deposit and admin fees.
 Cost cutter: get a flat share.

+YOU SAY

-We say £400-£1,000/month (maybe more if you study in London)
+We say £300-£1,000/month (depending on where you go to uni)

+£